technicalagilecoach/SudokuSolver/SudokuSolverCore/Notes.md

 - try to benefit more from the C# Enumerable class

 ## Done
+- change strategies such that they count the number of newly fixed values/removed candidates
 - implemented the box-line-reduction strategy
 - calculate indices only once -> as expected this has a big impact on performance as proven with profiling
 - improved check for modification in NakedSingles by counting how many values are set